- Why do Online Store Owners Migrate from Shopify to WooCommerce?

 It is for these reasons that those who previously worked with Shopify are looking for more affordable solutions for transfers, which would be in no way inferior in quality.

-We consider WooCommerce to be a good alternative to Shopify.
+WooCommerce can be a good alternative to Shopify.
 Let us review the advantages of this platform.

 Let’s discuss how you can migrate from Shopify to WooCommerce.